Frequently Asked Questions

 For almost all of our products that are in stock, there is not a minimum order quantity.
 However, for orders less than $75, there is a $15 processing charge.
 However, certain specialty items do require a minimum quantity order for us to offer them at the stated price.
 This will be highlighted if the situation arises.

 Do I need to create an online account to place an order?

-No. An order can be processed with our Guest checkout.
-That said, we strongly encourage you to create an account with us to expedite the processing of future orders, such as third party reusing ship-to locations and credit card information maintained with Stripe.
+Yes.
+The benefits of opening an account include, but are not limited to, expediting the processing of future orders, such as third party reusing ship-to locations and credit card information maintained with Stripe.
 We also require account login for all open account orders.